Sashiko Pattern Seigaiha

 Pre-printed fabric by Daruma

 If you want to do sashiko, but you don't want the hassle of drawing the pattern yourself, Daruma offers fabric that has the pattern printed on it.
-The lines wash out when you've finished stitching.
+The lines vanish on the first wash.
 Super easy!

 Check price on Amazon